-Last week I went for a coffee with a good friend of mine, anyone who knows me knows I use coffee shops a lot, both for social when catching up with friends during the day and also for business meetings if they are not too noisy.
+Recently I went for a coffee with a good friend of mine, anyone who knows me knows well, knows I use coffee shops a lot, both for social when catching up with friends during the day and also for business meetings if they are not too noisy too.

-We met halfway in Bedford, not been to Bedford in a good few years so thought it would be nice to revisit this nice market town and we met at a carpark and decided to go on the hunt for a coffee shop there were of people about, usually a good sign that there is plenty going on.
-We chose a coffee shop and went in and ordered our coffees and then found a seat by the window.
+So we decided to meet in Bedford, not been to Bedford in a good few years so thought it would be nice to revisit this nice market town and we met at a carpark and decided to go on the hunt for a coffee shop there were of people about and that is usually a good sign that there is plenty going on.
+Finally, we found a coffee shop and went in and ordered our coffees and then found a seat by the window.

-We were deep in conversation and must have been chatting for a good while, when we heard some commotion coming from the back of the coffee shop, it quickly came apparent that a young child was choking on something, and by this time the mother was getting very distraught as you would expect, and realised that nobody had gone to this lady’s aid and the child who was no more than 3 years old was going blue.
+We were deep in conversation and must have been chatting for a good while and suddenly we heard some commotion coming from the back of the coffee shop and it quickly became apparent that a young child was choking on something, and by this time the mother was getting very distraught as you would expect, we realised that nobody had gone to this lady’s aid and the child who was no more than 3 years old was going blue.

-So, went across to distraught the lady and said I am a first aider would you like some help, (always wise to ask permission first) and she said yes my baby is choking and everyone is just looking and doing nothing, so I picked up the child in my arms with head facing down and started giving back slaps whilst my friend rang for the ambulance, after 3 back slaps the object popped out on to the floor, and would you believe it the offending object was a ‘red Lego brick’, what is it bright colours and kids.
+So we dash across to the distraught lady and said I am a first aider would you like some help, (always wise to ask permission first) and she said yes my baby is choking and everyone is just looking and doing nothing to help us, so I picked up the child in my arms with head facing down and started giving hard back slaps whilst my friend rang for the ambulance, then after 3 back slaps the object popped out on to the floor, and would you believe it the offending object was a ‘red Lego brick’ and some muffin, what is it with bright colours and kids.